 I walked to the temple in the morning, passing by a dried temple tank with grass growing in its pit.
-Then came the small Gopuram with no tall Shikhara like rest of the temples in Kanchipuram.
+Then came the small Gopuram with no tall Shikhara like the rest of the temples in Kanchipuram.
 A series of blue-colored metallic gates showed up at the entrance.
 Walking past the mandapam, I reached the temple.
 I literally had to hold my breath when I first saw it despite having seen enough images before.
 It is Beautiful!

-Unique Architecture of Vaikuntha Perumal Temple
+Unique Architecture of Vaikuntha Perumal Temple, Kanchipuram

-There are few architectural and design elements that make this temple very different and special.
+There are a few architectural and design elements that make this temple very different and special.
 Let me share some of them with you:

 3 Tier Sanctum